- Books, Literature, and Writing»

 This process can take many months, and even two years or more to receive a response from a query letter or phone call.
 You'll get a plethora of rejections before you receive the one yes from a literary agent.
 This is certainly all that is needed to get your writing career off to a terrific start.

-Literary Agents Receive a Percentage in Sales
+Literary Agents Receive a Percentage of Sales

 A literary agency will take the pressure off of you in paying for the publishing and marketing of your book.
-They will have the capability to illustrate your book and create a book website for you along with booking book signing engagements in book stores, schools and coffee shops.
+They will have the capability to illustrate your book and create a book website for you along with booking book signing engagements in bookstores, schools and coffee shops.

 A literary agent has many connections in landing your book into the hands of the larger publishing houses.
 Once an agent takes you on, you'll be able to get on with what you love to do best, that is, to write and write more.
 You'll love to write up a storm without the intricate cares of needing to know how to sell your book to your customers.